brianhill/oscillations-and-waves/daily_schedule_term_5.md

 ### Week 8 &mdash; Torsion Pendulum &mdash; Coupled Torsion Pendula &mdash; The Second Derivative &mdash; Torsion Waves

 #### As a way of refreshing on material that is three weeks old due to the Term 4-5 break, our eleventh and twelfth notebooks (Torsion Pendulum and Coupled Torsion Pendula) are straightforward recapitulations of our third and eighth notebooks (Mass on a Spring and Coupled Harmonic Oscillators).
-Similarly, our thirteenth notebook (Torsion Waves) will be a straightforward recapitulation of our ninth notebook (Many Harmonic Oscillators), but we will press on the initial conditions harder and learn how to get waves that are not jumbled to appear.
+Similarly, our thirteenth notebook (Torsion Waves) will be a straightforward recapitulation of our ninth notebook (Many Harmonic Oscillators), but we will press on the initial conditions harder and get obvious traveling waves to appear.
 Also, we are about to start making a connection to an important calculus idea, &ldquo;The Second Derivative.&rdquo; Waves typically show up in systems for which Newton's Laws involve second derivatives with respect to both space and time.

 * Tuesday, March 18 &mdash; Problem Set 11: Do the Exercises from *EIWL3* Sections 29 and 30 &mdash; In-Class: Complete the *[Torsion Pendulum](./worksheets/11-TorsionPendulum.nb.pdf)* and *[Coupled Torsion Pendula](./worksheets/12-CoupledTorsionPendula.nb.pdf)* notebooks
 * Friday, March 21 &mdash; Problem Set 12: Do the Exercises from *EIWL3* Sections 31 and 32 &mdash; In-Class: Develop *[Torsion Waves - Theory](./theory/TorsionWaves-Theory.nb.pdf),* complete the *[Torsion Waves](./worksheets/13-TorsionWaves.nb.pdf)* notebook, and then develop *[The Second Derivative](./theory/TheSecondDerivative.nb.pdf)*